Jumoo/TranslationManager.ReferenceProvider/README.md

 *We (Jumoo) are also avalible to write a connector for your system if you require (£ cost involved) - we have written a number of the existing connectors - so can turn them around quite quickly if needed.*

+## Getting Started

+The UmbracoSite in the repo, will need to be setup the first time you check the project out.

+- remove the 'ConnectionStrings' element from the appsettings.json and then run the site.

+- This will prompt you to install a new site, the Umbraco Starter kit will be included.

+- Add additional languages to the site and then copy the home content to a new root,

+- this will then allow you to create a translation set on the site, and you can send content between site.s

 ---

 The reference connector contains the basic info to get started building a custom connector for Translation Manager